 Lit Riot Press Interviews Paul David Adkins

 Paul David Adkins attended Mercer University and Washington University.
 He then joined the US Army, serving for over 21 years.
 He toured Afghanistan once, as well as Iraq three times.
 Upon returning from Afghanistan, he began writing to process his war-time experiences.
 He enlisted the assistance of poet Kelli Russell Agodon, allowing him to better share his war-related work.
-Lit Riot Press published his debut collection La Doña, la Llorona in 2016, in 2017 Flying over Baghdad With Sylvia Plath and Operational Terms and Graphics, and a new anthology book October 2018 Dispatches from the FOB with all new poetry.
+Lit Riot Press published his debut collection La Doña, la Llorona and follow up dual releases Flying over Baghdad With Sylvia Plath and Operational Terms and Graphics, and a new anthology Dispatches from the FOB with all new poetry.